2009 Program

 Sponsor: Pearl Harbor Hawaiian Civic Club

-Outstanding projects from the Hawai‘i History Day on the topic of Women in the history of Hawai‘i:
+2009 Hawai‘i History Day projects on the topic of Women in the history of Hawai‘i:

 - Queen Kapi‘olani Documentary [1834-1899] by Nikki Moran & Rae-Ann Garperio, Highlands Intermediate School in Pearl City, O‘ahu with teacher Natalie Remigio